aakashns/jshtml/README.md

 Individual children can be:

-- Strings (automatically escaped)
+- Strings (automatically escaped to prevent XSS attacks)
 - Numbers (converted to strings)
 - Arrays representing `jshtml` elements
 - `null`, `undefined`, or `false` (ignored)

 ### Components

-Components are regular JavaScript functions that return `jshtml` elements, and can be used just like regular HTML tags:
+Components are regular JavaScript functions that accept a single object containing props and children and return `jshtml` element:

 ```javascript
 function Button({ type = "button", onClick, children }) {